DhaineBr/BAT404_Final_Project/README.md

 ![1556950102400](https://github.com/DhaineBr/BAT404_Final_Project/assets/134112320/3e9972ad-40e3-425b-a08b-f0bf6ccb80f1)

 The research will focus on Sustainable Development Goal (SDG) 8 where the researchers will provide insights that help promote sustained, inclusive, and sustainable economic growth, full and productive employment, and decent work for all.
-Particularly, through Target 8.1 which aims to Sustain per capita economic growth in accordance with national circumstances and, in particular, at least 7 percent gross domestic product growth per annum in the least developed countries.
+Particularly, through Target 8.1 which aims to Sustain per capita economic growth in accordance with national circumstances and, in particular, at least 7 percent gross domestic product growth per annum in the least developed countries [3].

 # PROBLEM STATEMENT